June 19, 2023

 1. Restaurants with multiple delivery service partners

-3. Food businesses with numerous brands
+3. Food businesses with multiple brands

 What are the advantages of using a virtual kitchen?